katehunnicutt/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+- The `useRouteMatch` hook is used to match the current URL and without rendering a route, gives access to the matched data.
-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+- Forms usually have type constraints, for example a birth date can have only dates, while an email address can have only valid email addresses.
+The form validation empowers the user to submit the correct information with ease by directing him/her to their mistakes at the proper time (for example, when the user skips a mandatory text input)
-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.
+- Simulating testing through the eye of the user, therefore testing the app end to end.
+Whereas a unit test only tests a particular function, and an integration test tests an aggregate of functions in a context, but in the end, end to end is the real test.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [X] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [-] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [X] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`
+- [X] Create a new branch: `git checkout -b <firstName-lastName>`
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [X] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
-- [ ] Push commits: `git push origin <firstName-lastName>`
+- [X] Push commits: `git push origin <firstName-lastName>`

 ### Task 2: Project Requirements